rhliang/GVRDGrunt/README.md

 This disassociates the caller's friend code from their Discord account in the friend code server.
 Other aliases for this command: `.unsetfc`, `.unset_fc`, `.deletefc`, `.delete_fc`, and `.delete_friend_code`.

+##### `.get_friend_code`
+This retrieves the caller's friend code from their Discord account in the friend code server, if it exists, and returns it as a cut-and-pasteable reply to the command.
+Other aliases for this command: `.getfc` and `.get_fc`.